-10.3 Review of Standing Orders
+7.4 Review of Standing Orders

-Standing Orders and all documents having effect as if incorporated in Standing Orders shall normally be reviewed regularly by the Audit and Risk Committee on behalf of the Board of Directors.
+Standing Orders and all documents having effect as if incorporated in Standing Orders shall normally be reviewed regularly by the Audit and Risk Committee on behalf of the Board of Directors before a recommendation is made to the Board for adoption.

-10.4 Non-availability of the Chair / Deputy Chair and Chief Executive / Director of Finance Save as expressly provided in these standing orders if the Chair of the Trust is not available for whatever reason to transact the business of the trust expressly or by implication delegated to him/her, then the Deputy Chair shall be empowered to act in his/her place and to exercise all the powers and duties of the Chair until the Chair is again available.
+7.5 Non-availability of the Chair / Deputy Chair and Chief Executive / Director of Finance.
+Save as expressly provided in these standing orders if the Chair of the Trust is not available for whatever reason to transact the business of the Trust expressly or by implication delegated to him/her, then the Deputy Chair shall be empowered to act in his/her place and to exercise all the powers and duties of the Chair until the Chair is again available.